aiman-al-masoud/crabby-book/readme.md

 ## Model & Features

-A basic stupid social network.
+A stupid social network designed in such a way that if you like a post you must shut up about it.

+TODO: remove comments, because they allow expressing positive emotions.

 - creatable (polymorphic)
     - posts